edgelesssys/marblerun/docs/deploy.md

 # Public IP address of your coordinator-client-api service
 IP="MY_EXTERNAL_IP"

-# Name to associate with public IP address
+# Name to associate with the public IP address
 DNSNAME="marblerun"

 # Get the resource-id of the public ip